DMIRLAB-Group/LSTD/README.md

 ## Model
 - To preserve the long-term dependencies in the long-term latent variables, we propose the smooth constraint. $A_{z_h^s}$ and $A_{z_e^s}$ denote the association matrices of the start half and the end half segments, hence we can restrict the long-term dependencies by restricting the similarity of these two matrices.
 - We propose the interrupted dependency constraint for the short-term variables.
 Since the nonstationarity is assumed to be led by the interventions to the short-term latent variables, given $z_{1:H}^d$, if intervention occurs at $\tau$-th time step, and $2<\tau<H-1$, then $\frac{\partial \varepsilon_{H, i}^d}{\partial z_{\tau-1,j}^d}=0$, where $i,j \in { 1,\cdots,n_d}$, hence we can restrict the short-term dependencies by restricting the sparsity of the matrice.
+- Our model overview is as shown in Figure 2.
 <p align="center">
 <img src=".\LSTD-main\Image\model.png" height = "320" alt="" align=center />
 <br><br>